julienvincent/flum/readme.md

 # react-basic-forms

 Yep.
 Another forms library for react.
 I just had to add my own to the never ending list of form libraries.
-This one aims at solving the very basics problem of a form - validation, and only validation - while giving the developer full control over the form components.
+This one aims at solving the very basic problem of a form - validation - while giving the developer full control over the form components.
 The only form component provided is a simple Input component, and is only meant as an example of how to use the Form API.

 ## Usage example